Symptoms Of Pregnancy After Tubal Ligation And Risks Involved

 Image: Shutterstock

-Ectopic pregnancy symptoms are similar to that of normal pregnancy and include missed menstrual periods, breast tenderness, nausea, vomiting, frequent urination, and stomach upset (6).
+Ectopic pregnancy symptoms are similar to those of normal pregnancy and include missed menstrual periods, breast tenderness, nausea, vomiting, frequent urination, and stomach upset (6).

 Other symptoms include (7):